-If I could only holiday in one place in England, for the rest of time, for me it would have to be Cornwall.
+If I could only holiday in one place, for the rest of time, for me it would have to be Cornwall.
 I adore the beaches around Falmouth which are sandy and perfect for sandcastle building and the quaint fishing-village feel of Charlestown with its crashing coastline, perfect for treasure hunting and imagining the ship wreckers of centuries ago.
-The Eden Project near St Austell is one of my favourite places to wander in every season, this huge contained rainforest just fills me with wonder every time I visit.
-And no trip would be complete without a Cornish pasty, the beautiful pastry shaped crescent filled with hot potatoes, cheese and onions and best served with a sea view and pint of cold cider to wash it down.
+The Eden Project near St Austell is one of my favourite locations to wander in every season, this huge contained rainforest just fills me with wonder every time I go.
+And no trip would be complete without a Cornish pasty, the beautiful pastry shaped crescent filled with hot potatoes, cheese and onions and served with a sea view and pint of cold cider to wash it down.
 Perfect!

 Read more about Nichola's choice "Cornwall Here"